-The regulatory Common Equity Tier 1 capital (CET1) ratio on a transitional basis stood at 16.5% as at 31 December 2023, compared to 15.2% as at 30 September 2023 (or 15.8% when including retained earnings and after dividend accrual for 3Q2023) and 15.2% as at 31 December 2022, as restated.
-During FY2023 organic capital generation amounted to 482 bps (of which 134 bps were recorded in 4Q2023) and a dividend accrual at the top end of the Group's approved dividend policy of c.225 bps was accrued.
-Throughout this announcement, the capital ratios as at 31 December 2023 include unaudited preliminary profits for year ended 31 December 2023 in line with the ECB Decision (EU) (2015/656) on the recognition of interim or year-end profits in CET1 capital in accordance with Article 26(2) of the CRR and an accrual thereon of dividend at the top end of the Group's approved dividend policy in line with the principles of Commission Delegated Regulation EU No 241/2014 (such ratios are referred as regulatory).
-As per the latest SREP decision, any dividend distribution is subject to regulatory approval.
-Such dividend accrual does not constitute a binding commitment for a dividend payment nor does it constitute a warranty or representation that such a payment will be made.
+The regulatory Common Equity Tier 1 capital (CET1) ratio on a transitional basis stood at 17.4% as at 31 December 2023, reflecting the 30% payout ratio for the year ended 31 December 2023 (compared to the previously reported of 16.5%), compared to 15.2% as at 30 September 2023 and 15.2% as at 31 December 2022, as restated.
+During FY2023 organic capital generation amounted to 482 bps (of which 134 bps were recorded in 4Q2023).
+As per the latest SREP decision, any distribution is subject to regulatory approval.
+In March 2024 the Group received regulatory approval from the ECB for a distribution out of 2023 profits of a total amount of €137 mn, comprising a cash dividend of €112 mn and an inaugural share buyback of up to €25 mn, representing an overall payout ratio of 30% on FY2023 adjusted recurring profitability.
+Throughout this announcement, the capital ratios as at 31 December 2023 have been updated from the previously reported Preliminary Group Financial Results for the year ended 31 December 2023 that were published on 19 February 2024, to take into consideration the aforementioned 2023 distribution following the ECB approval in March 2024.
 From 3Q2023, the amount corresponding to the Pillar II add-on requirement relating to ECB's prudential provisioning expectations of 32 bps (as at 31 December 2023) is deducted from CET1 capital and therefore has been eliminated from the Pillar II SREP capital requirements from 1 January 2024.
 A prudential charge in relation to the onsite inspection on the value of the Group's foreclosed assets is being deducted from own funds since June 2021, the impact of which is 12 bps on Group's CET1 ratio as at 31 December 2023.
 In addition, the Group is subject to increased capital requirements in relation to its real estate repossessed portfolio which follow a SREP provision to ensure minimum capital levels retained on long-term holdings of real estate assets, with such requirements being dynamic by reference to the in-scope REMU assets remaining on the balance sheet of the Group and the value of such assets.
 As at 31 December 2023 the impact of these requirements were 24 bps on Group's CET1 ratio.
 The above-mentioned requirements are within the capital plans of the Group and incorporated within its capital projections.